Flaherty & Crumrine Preferred Securities Income Fund Inc. Plans Monthly Dividend of $0.12 (NYSE:FFC)

-Flaherty & Crumrine Preferred Securities Income Fund Inc. (NYSE:FFC – Get Rating) declared a monthly dividend on Thursday, April 21st, Zacks reports.
-Investors of record on Monday, May 23rd will be paid a dividend of 0.119 per share by the financial services provider on Tuesday, May 31st.
-This represents a $1.43 dividend on an annualized basis and a yield of 7.67%.
-The ex-dividend date is Friday, May 20th.
+Flaherty & Crumrine Preferred Securities Income Fund Inc. (NYSE:FFC – Get Rating) declared a monthly dividend on Monday, April 25th, Wall Street Journal reports.
+Investors of record on Thursday, June 23rd will be paid a dividend of 0.119 per share by the financial services provider on Thursday, June 30th.
+This represents a $1.43 dividend on an annualized basis and a yield of 7.77%.
+The ex-dividend date is Wednesday, June 22nd.

-Several institutional investors have recently bought and sold shares of FFC.
-Millennium Management LLC acquired a new position in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter worth about $330,000.
-MML Investors Services LLC boosted its stake in shares of Flaherty & Crumrine Preferred Securities Income Fund by 5.1% during the 4th quarter.
-MML Investors Services LLC now owns 31,646 shares of the financial services provider’s stock worth $687,000 after buying an additional 1,525 shares during the last quarter.
-Thrivent Financial for Lutherans boosted its stake in shares of Flaherty & Crumrine Preferred Securities Income Fund by 3.4% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 42,592 shares of the financial services provider’s stock worth $968,000 after buying an additional 1,410 shares during the last quarter.
-UBS Group AG boosted its stake in shares of Flaherty & Crumrine Preferred Securities Income Fund by 10.5% during the 3rd quarter.
-UBS Group AG now owns 85,296 shares of the financial services provider’s stock worth $1,900,000 after buying an additional 8,087 shares during the last quarter.
-Finally, Penserra Capital Management LLC boosted its stake in shares of Flaherty & Crumrine Preferred Securities Income Fund by 1.4% during the 4th quarter.
-Penserra Capital Management LLC now owns 112,516 shares of the financial services provider’s stock worth $2,443,000 after buying an additional 1,556 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Millennium Management LLC purchased a new position in shares of Flaherty & Crumrine Preferred Securities Income Fund during the 4th quarter valued at about $330,000.
+MML Investors Services LLC grew its position in shares of Flaherty & Crumrine Preferred Securities Income Fund by 5.1% during the 4th quarter.
+MML Investors Services LLC now owns 31,646 shares of the financial services provider’s stock valued at $687,000 after acquiring an additional 1,525 shares during the period.
+Thrivent Financial for Lutherans grew its position in shares of Flaherty & Crumrine Preferred Securities Income Fund by 3.4% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 42,592 shares of the financial services provider’s stock valued at $968,000 after acquiring an additional 1,410 shares during the period.
+UBS Group AG grew its position in shares of Flaherty & Crumrine Preferred Securities Income Fund by 10.5% during the 3rd quarter.
+UBS Group AG now owns 85,296 shares of the financial services provider’s stock valued at $1,900,000 after acquiring an additional 8,087 shares during the period.
+Finally, Penserra Capital Management LLC grew its position in shares of Flaherty & Crumrine Preferred Securities Income Fund by 1.4% during the 4th quarter.
+Penserra Capital Management LLC now owns 112,516 shares of the financial services provider’s stock valued at $2,443,000 after acquiring an additional 1,556 shares during the period.

 Flaherty & Crumrine Preferred Securities Income Fund Inc is a closed-ended balanced mutual fund launched and managed by Flaherty & Crumrine Incorporated.
 The fund invests in the public equity and fixed income markets of the United States.
 It seeks to invest in securities of companies operating across diversified sectors.